IMPORTANT AND USEFUL INFORMATION – COVID-19

 As the vaccine roll out continues, it is important that people follow the rules in order to protect the NHS and save lives.

 Your GP will contact you to organise your vaccination appointment when you are eligible to receive it.
-However, if you are over 45 you can book online via the NHS website.
+However, if you are 21 and over you can book online via the NHS website.

 What if you have COVID-19 symptoms?